keptn-workshops/getting-started/README.md

 ```

 ### 2. Git Repo
 Keptn installs its own Git repo for storing the configuration.
-In order to
+To
 read and modify the configuration (e.g., Helm charts, SLIs, SLOs),
 Keptn requires a remote Git upstream.
 Feel free to use GitHub, GitLab, or Bitbucket.